Quick Comparison of Programming Languages

 Learning computer programming is a long and never-ending process.
 The more you learn, the better programs you can create.

-When you have learned ZedLX, you will have no trouble switching to any other mentioned programming language.
+A person who has mastered ZedLX will have no trouble switching to any other mentioned programming language.

 On a superficial level, it can immediately be noticed that ZedLX has built-in computer graphics functions.
 All other mentioned languages don't have this feature.
 To use computer graphics in other languages, a suitable library needs to be included and the library initialization procedure must be performed.
 This task is usually too complex for total beginners, so ZedLX does it all automatically.